Graduate Admission Policies

 Applicants must disclose enrollment in any other degree program, at any institution, that would overlap with their enrollment at Emerson.
 Graduate Program Directors have the discretion to approve or refuse concurrent enrollment, where the second degree is being completed at another institution.

 Additional documentation may be required in order to make a decision regarding concurrent enrollment.

 Students must complete all coursework required for the bachelor's degree prior to enrolling in a graduate program.

-Deposit Fees are nonrefundable but count towards tuition.
+Deposit fees are nonrefundable but count toward tuition.

 Deferrals are approved on a case-by-case basis.
 Please reach out to your admission counselor for more information.